We have collected some of our Frequently Asked Questions (FAQs) about Playground Safety Inspections below.

 1. Why should I have my playground inspected?

 Playground inspections are important to have because they help to keep your playgrounds up to standards, and they help to keep the children safe from harm.
 When kids play anything can happen, and if you can find and fix small problems that may occur around them then it will be worth the time.
 If an accident does happen you can be liable for a lawsuit, unless you have the document saying that you have had the playground inspected and it is up to standards.
+Read the rest of our FAQs for more answers to our most common questions about playground safety inspections.

 2. Do I have to have my playground inspected?